 After you have visited the page, the interface of the website is simple and it displays the cost calculator tool.
-One can easily notice various fields or input areas which are marked in Orange, Green, and White.
-The fields marked in Orange colour are the various parameters that one needs to fill or choose as per his requirements.
+One can easily notice various fields or input areas that are marked in Orange, Green, and White.
+The fields marked in Orange color are the various parameters that one needs to fill or choose as per his requirements.

 The Green mark indicates the various variables that you have selected except for site area, location, and no of floors, where your selection is only indicated in White.
 Follow the instructions to fill out each parameter accurately.

 There are three ways you can fill this information by toggling on SITE AREA, SITE DIMENSION, or SQ.
 FT.

 If you toggle-on site area, you can manually type the area of your plot.
 If you toggle-on site dimension, you can select the size of your site from a drop-down list, or you can toggle-on sq.
 Ft. to choose the area of your plot from a drop-down menu that displays area starting from 400 sq.
 Ft. to 20,000 sq.
 Ft.

 Once you have provided the information, you can move to the second parameter